Wythburn Church

-Wythburn Church is located in an isolated position by the A591 road on the east bank of Thirlmere, Cumbria, England.
+Wythburn Church is situated in an isolated location beside the A591 road, on the eastern bank of Thirlmere in Cumbria, England.
 It is an active Anglican church in the deanery of Derwent, the archdeaconry of West Cumberland, and the diocese of Carlisle.
 Its benefice is united with those of St Mary, Threlkeld, and St John, St John's in the Vale.
 The church is recorded in the National Heritage List for England as a designated Grade II listed building.
 The poet William Wordsworth described it as a "modest house of prayer".

 History

 A church is recorded as being on the site in 1554.
 It was rebuilt in 1640, and again in 1740.
 A chancel with an apse was added in 1872, possibly by C. J. Ferguson.
-The size of the local population was severely reduced when the adjacent valley was flooded to create Thirlmere as a reservoir by Manchester Corporation, but the church remains in active use.
+The size of the local population was greatly reduced when the adjacent valley was flooded to create Thirlmere Reservoir by the Manchester Corporation.
+However, the church remains in active use.